-- (a) Sick leave will be accrued each pay period based on the employee's assigned work schedule, according to the accrual schedule below. - (b) Employees will not accrue sick leave during pay periods of uncompensated leave. - (c) The sick leave balance for an employee transitioning between the 56-, 42-, or 40-hour work schedules shall be refactored to reflect the new schedule parameters as of the effective date of the schedule transition.
+- (a) Sick leave will be accrued each pay period based on the employee's assigned work schedule, according to the accrual schedule below. - (b) Employees will not accrue sick leave during pay periods of uncompensated leave. - (c) The sick leave balance for an employee transitioning between the 56-hour and 40hour work schedules shall be refactored to reflect the new schedule parameters as of the effective date of the schedule transition.
 All accruals and leave usage following the effective date shall be accounted for using the new schedule parameters.

-56-Hour Shift Employees 6.25 hours per pay period 42-Hour Shift Employees 4.87 hours per pay period 40-Hour Daytime Employees 4.64 hours per pay period Part-Time Employees 1 hour per 30 hours worked
+56-Hour Shift Employees 6.25 hours per pay period 40-Hour Daytime Employees 4.64 hours per pay period Part-Time Employees 1 hour per 30 hours worked